anfibiacreativa/myapp-apollo/README.md

 # MyappApollo

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.3.
+It is to be used along with https://github.com/anfibiacreativa/myapp-server to load the kitten and launch them to space!

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve --port 8001` for a dev server.
+You have to launch it in port 8001 otherwise your connection to the database will fail due to CORS.
+Navigate to `http://localhost:8001/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding